aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ### Listing existing groups

-Lets explore the groups already present in the imported archive:
+Let's explore the groups already present in the imported archive, by executing the following command:

 ```{code-block} console
 $ verdi group list -a -A